Chapter Introduction

 There is hope for each of us in our condition.
 As the First and the Last – our hope is found in Him.

-Isaiah 41 - Who has performed and done it, Calling the generations from the beginning?
+“Who has performed and done it, Calling the generations from the beginning?
+‘I, the Lord, am the first; And with the last I am He.’”
+(Isaiah 41:4)

-'I, the Lord, am the first; And with the last I am He.' " He is the one who called man across the generations.
+He is the one who called man across the generations.
 The one who raises up kings and nations and puts them down for His glory.
-Yet nations will run to idols seeking relief, only to be disappointed.
-To His people He said, "For I, the Lord your God, will hold your right hand, Saying to you, 'Fear not, I will help you.'
+Yet the nations quickly run to their disappointing, weak idols seeking relief.
+To His people, He said:

 The humbled, broken and repentant can find hope in Jesus because He lives and He was dead.
-It was through His atoning death and resurrection that we have hope for all eternity.
+It is through His atoning death and resurrection that we have hope for all eternity.
 Death reigns no longer in the life of those who are facedown before Jesus.
-It is a recognition of who we are apart from Him, who He is and finally what He's done on our behalf.
+It is a recognition of who we are apart from Him, who He is and finally what He’s done on our behalf.

 As the one who holds the keys, He controls access, and has the authority to release (or not) from the grave (hades) and death.
 John was facedown before our King and Redeemer, repentant and trusting.
 John could say: